Medicare Costs for 2020 Simplified:

 Your filing status does affect how your premiums are calculated.
 For example, if you filed jointly, Social Security will use this to set you and your spouse’s Medicare Premiums INDIVIDUALLY.
 So, you will EACH pay your own Part B premium separately as Medicare is individual.
 You must continue to pay this premium to receive benefits.
 Social Security will usually notify you of your next year’s premium annually in December or early January by mail.

 Medicare premiums are calculated on a sliding scale based on income and only about 5% of all Medicare beneficiaries currently pay higher Medicare premiums.
 See the chart below to see how Medicare premiums are calculated in 2020.

 Take a closer look at what Part B covers and costs here.

 Medicare Cost for Part D for 2020

 Like Medicare Part B, your monthly premiums for Part D can vary based on income.
-Also, you have to purchase your part D plan from a private insurance company as a stand alone plan or get your Part D from a Medicare Advantage plan.
-So you will pay a premium for these plans, and you may have to pay extra straight to Medicare if you are a higher earner.
-Plans and premiums do vary by area and there can often be dozens of options with ranging premiums.
+You’ll have to purchase your part D as a standalone plan from a private insurance company or get it from a Medicare Advantage Plan.
+You’ll pay a premium for these plans, and you may have to pay an additional amount to Medicare if you’re a higher earner.
+Plans and premiums vary by area and there can be dozens of options with ranging premiums.

-For most, you will just need to pay the stated premium of your Part D plan.
-Take a look at the Part D premium chart for 2020 below to see if you will pay more for Part D.
+For most, you’ll just need to pay the stated premium of your Part D Plan.
+Take a look at our Part D premium chart to see if you will pay more for Part D in 2020.

 You can learn more about Medicare Part D coverage and costs here.